Prague Experience logoPrague tourist information & travel guide logo

 Sightseeing Tours

-A Prague tour led by an expert local guide takes the pressure off adults.
-It hands the reins over to someone else for a few hours, to lead the exploration of the castles, towers, bridges and squares.
+A Prague tour led by a local guide takes the pressure off adults.
+Hand the reins over to an expert for a few hours, and let them lead the exploration of the castles, towers and bridges.

-Always remember, you can read out information from your phone about the sights you find in Prague, but only a guide can bring the history and legends to life!
+It's tempting for adults to set up their own tour, and as you go round the city, read out information on the sights from your phone.
+But in our experience, only a guide can truly bring the history and legends to life!

 All Prague tours include Prague Castle in the itinerary.

-The Vltava River flows through the heart of Prague and a number of Prague sights and tourist attractions line its banks.
-Families often choose a river cruise because it's an easy way to do some sightseeing and enjoy a meal at the same time.
+The Vltava River flows through the heart of Prague and many of the city's sights and tourist attractions line its banks.

 Prague River Cruises